GameDevLabs/GameDevLab/documentation/lab1/readme-lab-1.md

 ## Other tasks

-We have subscribed to several game development, and content making channels, including next ones:
+We have subscribed to several game development and content making channels including next ones:

 ![Task manager](https://raw.githubusercontent.com/YAGoOaR/Images/main/GameDev/lab1/subs.png)

-We have selected various plugins and content from unity asset store, including the specified:
+We have selected various plugins and content from unity asset store including the specified:

 ![Task manager](https://raw.githubusercontent.com/YAGoOaR/Images/main/GameDev/lab1/assets.png)

 The main source of 3D content is Yegor Grybenko (team member) that will make models.
-As a source of audio content, we will use the same asset store.
+As a source of audio content we will use the same asset store.